Generic Name: estradiol (ES-tra-DYE-ol)

 - you have blood clots (eg, in the legs or lungs) or a history of blood clots

-- you have had a recent (within the past year) heart attack or stroke
+- you have ever had a heart attack or stroke

 Contact your doctor or health care provider right away if any of these apply to you.